OrioQuezac/prometheus-pkgs/README.md

 To get the latest version, go to the prometheus project repository and apply the latest version number to the `$VERSION` variable in the `build.sh` script.

+After, don't forget to update the version number in nfpm configuration files (in nfpm directory).

 ## Releases

 Each package is available in Release page of this repository.